msemjan/msemjan.github.io/content/posts/introduction-into-protocol-buffers-in-go.md

 ---
-title: "Introduction Into Protocol Buffers in Go"
-summary: "Protocol buffers are a language-agnostic and platform-independent mechanism for serialization of data created by Google.
-Protocol buffers can be used as a replacement for older formats, such as JSON or XML, but they are designed to be much smaller, faster and simpler."
-date: 2023-08-26T09:14:53+02:00
+date: "2023-08-26T09:14:53+02:00"
 draft: true
+summary: Protocol buffers are a language-agnostic and platform-independent mechanism for serialization of data created by Google.
+Protocol buffers can be used as a replacement for older formats, such as JSON or XML, but they are designed to be much smaller, faster and simpler.
 tags:
-  - "Protocol Buffers"
+- Protocol Buffers
-  - "Golang"
+- Golang
-  - "Go"
+- Go
-  - "Data Serialization"
+- Data Serialization
+title: Introduction Into Protocol Buffers in Go
 ---
 ## Introduction